For the Love of Beer:

 We can swallow our fear or let our fear swallow us.
 Twenty years ago, Stephen Chbosky's The Perks of Being a Wallflower made readers everywhere feel infinite.
 Now, Chbosky has returned with an epic work of literary horror, years in the making, whose grand scale and rich emotion redefine the genre.
 In Imaginary Friend, Chbosky takes us to Mill Grove, Pennsylvania — where seven year-old Christopher and his mother on the run.
 At first, it seems like the perfect place to finally settle down.
 Then Christopher vanishes.
 For six awful days, no one can find him.
 Until Christopher emerges from the woods at the edge of town, unharmed but not unchanged.
 He returns with a voice in his head only he can hear, with a mission only he can complete.
 Read it with the lights on.

-Fiction, Fantasy, and
+Fiction, Fantasy, and the Mythic Journey

 Sunday, October 6th | 2pm